blue42u/vivacious/include/readme.md

 identifier to distinguish between implementations of the same API.
 The full signature of this for an API named `Cool` and an implementation identified as `Fast` would be
-`const VvCoolAPI* _vVloadCool_Fast(int version, VvConfig*, ...)`.
+`const VvCoolAPI* _vVloadCool_Fast(int version, VvState*, ...)`.

-The `...` in the implmentation signature should be replaced with none or multiple `const Vv*API *` arguments, which will fill the VvConfig opaque handle with the dependancy APIs needed for this implementation.
+The `...` in the implmentation signature should be replaced with implementation-specific arguments.
+After calling an implementation, the `VvState` referenced should be considered valid for this and only this implementation, and should be `cleanup`'d when done.

 Every implementation declared in a header should have a macro that should be used to call the function, which fills in the `version`